-If a medical professional diagnoses your child with a concussion, there are things teachers or school administrators can put in place to assist in his or her recovery.
+If a doctor diagnoses your child with a concussion, teachers or school administrators can make some changes to help in their recovery.

 A health care provider trained in diagnosing and treating concussions must prescribe these academic accommodations.
-This can be your primary care doctor or a concussion specialist like those at the UPMC Sports Medicine.
+This would be someone like the concussion experts at the UPMC Sports Medicine Concussion Program.

 The following changes can help students suffering from a concussion.
 Each student may not need every item listed.